To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Mirgain offers a few strategies to help overcome the feelings that are often associated with feeling like a fake.

-Feelings aren’t facts.
-“Recognize the feelings for what they are – they are normal, but they’re also not true,” advises Mirgain.
+"Recognize the feelings for what they are – they are normal, but they’re also not true,” said Mirgain.
 Sometimes we play the negative tape over and over in our minds so much that we forget it’s just that – a tape.
 It’s a recording that can be turned off, but it will take time and energy to do that.
 When we make a mistake, it doesn’t mean we’re not capable – it just means we made a mistake.

 When negative thoughts occur, asking “Is this really true?” can help interrupt the habit of thinking negatively about our abilities.
 Keep a list of accomplishments and refer to it in times of doubt.
 Use a mantra to interrupt the negative voice much sooner so it doesn’t end up undermining efforts.